ARMmbed/mbed-os-example-wifi/README.md

 # mbed-os-example-wifi #

-WiFi example for mbed OS
+WiFi example for Mbed OS

 ## Getting started with the WiFi API ##

-This is a quick example of a simple WiFi application using the WiFi and network-socket APIs that is provided as a part of [mbed-os](github.com/armmbed/mbed-os).
+This is a quick example of a simple WiFi application using the WiFi and network-socket APIs that is provided as a part of [Mbed OS](https://github.com/ARMmbed/mbed-os).

 The program brings up the WiFi and the underlying network interface, and uses it to scans available networks, connects to a network, prints interface and connection details and performs simple HTTP operation.

+For more information about WiFi APIs, please visit the [Mbed OS WiFi](https://os.mbed.com/docs/latest/reference/wi-fi.html) documentation.

 ### Supported hardware ###